HEART DISEASE

 Distinguish "myocarditis" (i.e., inflammatory, i.e., autoimmune or infection) and "cardiomyopathy" (i.e., a noninflammatory disorder).

 Describe the gross and microscopic pathology and clinical course of a typical case of myocarditis.
-Recall viruses, especially Coxsackie A & B as the most important causes of significant acute myocarditis, and that this is (fortunately) rare.
+Recall viruses, especially Coxsackie A & B and parvovirus B19 as the most important causes of significant acute myocarditis, and that this is (fortunately) rare.
 Mention why we think much of the damage is immune-mediated.
 Explain why we think many cases of "idiopathic dilated cardiomyopathy" ("Barney Clark's disease") result from Coxsackie myocarditis.

 Given a cardiomyopathy, subclassify it as dilated ("flabby heart"), hypertrophic ("muscle-bound heart"), or restrictive-infiltrative-obliterative (i.e., amyloid, "stiff heart").